ornicar/ApcBundle/README.markdown

 Provide a command line to clear APC cache from the console.

+The problem with APC is that it's impossible to clear it from command line.
+Because even if you enable APC for PHP CLI, it's a different instance than, say, your Apache PHP or PHP-CGI APC instance.

+The trick here is to create a file in the web dir, execute it through HTTP, then remove it.

 ## Installation

 ### Add ApcBundle to your src/Bundle dir